iraseidman/USA_Food_Insecurity_Analysis/README.md

    - Our production model utilized all numerical features from our primary data set, netting our strongest results, while being the most interpretable.
 Quick run times also helped with out decision.

 The EDA shows that childhood food insecurity rates are much higher and that certain states in the south and west suffer from higher food insecurity than average.
 When investigating which indicators are the strongest predictors for food insecurity; income, employment, access to healthcare, and education are just a few of the leading features.
-Group One’s Tableau visualizations of Food Insecurity vs. Formal Education and Median Household Income show how education levels and income definitely correlate with food insecurity.
+Group One’s Tableau visualizations of food insecurity vs. formal education and median household income show how education levels and income definitely correlate with food insecurity.
 Finally, the time series predictions show food insecurity rates generally decreasing through the USA, but certain states like Louisiana, Mississippi, Arkansas, New Mexico, and Utah will still have higher than average food insecurity in the coming years.

 **A representation of our forcasted MultiVariate Time Series Model is shown below.**